DoctorLogicProduct/dltest/_pages/products/content-multiplier.md

 - component: hero-1
   component_css: hero
   class: content-multiplier-hero
-  headline: "Multiply Your Content"
+  headline: "Target Patients with Content"
-  text: "Our team of seasoned medical content writers blends their talents in medical and digital marketing to deliver custom SEO rich local content.
-We then use Content Multiplier to amplify the most relevant and engaging content pages for patients and search engines."
+  text: "Utilizing content in your digital marketing strategy is essential to search engine optimization and improving organic search results.
+Leverage our Content Multiplier to amplify the most relevant and engaging content pages for patients and search engines."
   btn:
   img: "/img/products/content-multiplier/hero-img.svg"
 - component: item-grid